 The continued support of funds and sponsors is essential for the Stedelijk Museum Amsterdam.
 Thanks to our benefactors, we are able to offer an ambitious and vibrant programme of exhibitions and activities.
 The Stedelijk would like to thank all our partners for their vital contributions to our exhibitions, acquisitions, restorations, research, publications, educational and public programmes.

 Fonds 21 is a venturous and socially-committed fund dedicated to making a positive contribution to today’s society by promoting charitable projects in the fields of art and culture, and youth and society.
 They support professional, well-conceived projects that appeal to a broad, new audience.
+Fonds 21 provides long-term support to Buro Stedelijk, a new experimental place for art from Amsterdam and the world, and supports the exhibition Hito Steyerl – I Will Survive.
 The fund was the main benefactor of the Blikopeners for many years and generously supported A year at the Stedelijk: Tino Sehgal and Jordan Wolfson: MANIC / LOVE / TRUTH / LOVE.

 Fonds Sluyterman van Loo is a foundation that seeks to promote the well-being of older people in the Netherlands and the Caribbean part of the Netherlands.
 The foundation helped towards funding the Alzheimer-programme Onvergetelijk/ Unforgettable and also supported Studio I – Platform for Inclusive Culture.